Scottish Power Business Energy

 Start saving now

-You can contact the Scottish Power small business energy customer service team on 0345 058 0002, available between 9 a.m. and 5 p.m, Monday through Friday.
-Alternatively, you can email them at contactus@scottishpower.com or use their chat function by clicking the chat icon in the bottom right-hand corner of their website.
+You can contact the Scottish Power’s SMEs customer service team on 0345 058 0002, available between 9 a.m. and 5 p.m, Monday through Friday.
+Alternatively, you can email them at contactus@scottishpower.com or use the chat function on their website.

 The Scottish Power Large Business Energy customer team can be reached at 0800 074 0052 or consultants@SPcommercialenergy.com.
 They can also use the Scottish Power commercial energy online portal to view consumption, multiple sites all in one place, bills, and add new business sites.

-Scottish Power does not publish its fixed business electricity prices or commercial gas rates on its website.
+Scottish Power does not publish its fixed business electricity prices offered to new customers.
 To obtain a quote, you can contact them directly.

-Alternatively, use our business energy comparison service to get quotes from Scottish Power and other trusted suppliers.
+Alternatively, use our business electricity comparison service today to get quotes from Scottish Power and other trusted suppliers.

-Below are the business energy tariffs available for Scottish Power Small Business Energy users.
+Below are the business energy tariffs available for Scottish Power small business customers.

 If your business consumes large amounts of energy, you will receive bespoke quotes from Scottish Power and a wider range of choices for your energy procurement.